On Resolving Non-Preemptivity in Multitask Scheduling: An Optimal Algorithm in Deterministic and Stochastic Worlds: - Algorithm and Competitive Ratio Analysis

 \subsection{Competitive ratio lower bound}

-The following lower bounds mainly follow from the observation that, multiple-processor multitask scheduling problem generalizes the single-task job scheduling problem in both preemptive and non-preemptive settings. \begin{proposition} For multiple-processor multitask scheduling problem with constant number of machines, there exists no algorithm that achieves a competitive ratio of $o(\ln \alpha+\beta)$. \end{proposition} \begin{proof} When $\eta=0$, the problem degenerates to preemptive setting and no algorithm can achieve a competitive ratio of $o(\ln \alpha)$ \cite{leonardi2007approximating}.
+The following lower bounds mainly follow from the observation that, multiple-processor multitask scheduling problem generalizes the single-task job scheduling problem in both preemptive and non-preemptive settings. \begin{fact} For multiple-processor multitask scheduling problem with constant number of machines, there exists no algorithm that achieves a competitive ratio of $o(\ln \alpha+\beta)$. \end{fact} \begin{proof} When $\eta=0$, the problem degenerates to preemptive setting and no algorithm can achieve a competitive ratio of $o(\ln \alpha)$ \cite{leonardi2007approximating}.
 When $\eta=p_{\max}$, the problem degenerates to the non-preemptive setting and $O(\beta)$ is the best possible competitive ratio if the number of machines is constant \cite{bunde2002approximating}.
 The proof is complete. \end{proof}

-\begin{proposition} For multiple-processor multitask scheduling problem, the competitive ratio of any work-conserving algorithms have an competitive ratio of $\Omega(\ln \alpha+ \beta^{1-\varepsilon})$ for $\forall \varepsilon>0$. \end{proposition} \begin{proof} The reasoning is similar as the proof of Proposition~\ref{lowerboundlemma1}, since work-conserving algorithms cannot achieve a competitive ratio of $o(\beta^{1-\varepsilon})$ in the non-preemptive single-task job scheduling \cite{bunde2002approximating}. \end{proof}
+\begin{fact} For multiple-processor multitask scheduling problem, the competitive ratio of any work-conserving algorithms have an competitive ratio of $\Omega(\ln \alpha+ \beta^{1-\varepsilon})$ for $\forall \varepsilon>0$. \end{fact} \begin{proof} The reasoning is similar as the proof of Proposition~\ref{lowerboundlemma1}, since work-conserving algorithms cannot achieve a competitive ratio of $o(\beta^{1-\varepsilon})$ in the non-preemptive single-task job scheduling \cite{bunde2002approximating}. \end{proof}